BasJansweijer/ChessBitBoards/docs/engineImprovements.md

 We give small bonus to pawns when they are defended and also multiply the passed pawns score.
 Got 214 wins, 67 draws and 191 losses

+### Rooks on open file bonus (v0.6.7)

+Give 10 centipawns for each rook on a half open file and 20 centipawns for each rook on a fully open file.
+Got 141 wins, 27 draws and 90 losses.